Other important risks

 As far as is feasible, Kendrion actively endeavours to increase the number of alternative sources for its most important raw materials.
 Obviously, Kendrion aims to minimise the effects of price fluctuations on the group’s results.
 Raw materials are purchased separately by each business unit on the basis of their individual requirements but in accordance with the group policy reviewed periodically to exploit knowledge across business units and economies of scale.

 Claims under product liability can be detrimental to Kendrion’s operations and operating results due to the resultant damage to the company’s reputation.
 In addition to all quality requirements and procedures, Kendrion has taken out liability insurance at group level for its operating companies to reduce the financial risks arising from possible claims under product liability.
 The amount and scope of the cover are comparable to those of other companies in Kendrion’s sectors and is benchmarked periodically.
 Kendrion also aims to limit the group’s liability exposure by employing up-to-date general terms and conditions and mandatory reviews of material or long-term contracts by legal advisors.

 The nature of Kendrion’s operations and business are such that they give cause to limited environmental risks.
 Most Kendrion companies have been awarded ISO 14001 certification.

-Please refer to pages 123 and following of the financial statements for an outline of Kendrion’s financial market risks and the policy to mitigate these risks or their impact.
+Please refer to page 138 and following of the 2018 Annual Integrated Report (financial statements) for an outline of Kendrion’s financial market risks and the policy to mitigate these risks or their impact.